Abdennasserbedroune/TrueTale/README.md

 **Notes:**

 - Requires authentication.
-- Prevents duplicate orders by updating existing pending orders.
+- Creates a Stripe PaymentIntent with the book's price.
+- Calculates platform fee (default 10%) and seller proceeds.
-- Returns a placeholder `clientSecret` for Stripe integration.
+- Returns real `clientSecret` from Stripe for payment processing.
-- Order status starts as `pending` and should be updated to `paid` via webhook.
+- Order status starts as `pending` and is updated to `paid` via webhook when payment succeeds.
+- Prevents duplicate orders by checking for existing paid orders.

 #### Get User Orders